Chapter 15.465

 b.
 Site and Transit.

-ii.
+i.
 If provided, exterior lighting must comply with Chapter 17.20 SMC and SMC 15.510.150 and be directed downward, and glare must be contained within the facility site to limit the impact on neighboring properties.

-iv.
+ii.
 A description of transit, pedestrian, and bicycle access from the subject site to services must be provided at time of application by the sponsor and/or managing agency.

 c.
 Facility Operations.

 i.
-The sponsor or managing agency shall comply with all federal, state, and local laws and regulations, including King County Department of Health regulations.
+The sponsor or managing agency shall comply with all Federal, State, and local laws and regulations, including King County Department of Health regulations.
 The sponsor or managing agency shall be subject to inspections by local agencies and/or departments to ensure such compliance and shall implement all directives resulting therefrom within the specified time period.

 ii.
 Service providers must exercise reasonable and appropriate on-site supervision of facilities and program participants at all times, unless it can be demonstrated through the operations plan that this level of supervision is not warranted for the population being housed.